regency-words

 Photo of a gall taken in Winchester UK by Bob Embleton, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=2113912

-Old Bailey The central criminal court of England and Wales.
-You can learn more and read actual court cases here: https://www.oldbaileyonline.org/
+Old Bailey “That Jack, nicked a bloke’s purse, he did.
+Bound to get pinched and strung up at the Old Bailey.”
+The central criminal court of England and Wales.
+You can read actual court cases here: https://www.oldbaileyonline.org/

 overset upset, distraught, crying